samuelcouch/c-steganography/README.md

 Steganography in C
 ====

-Steganography is the practce of hiding one thing (in this case, a message) within another thing (in this case, a PPM image).
+Steganography is the practce of hiding one thing (in this case, a message) within another thing (in this case, a PPM file).

 ## How to run
 1. Clone this repository